-A filer qualifies for de minimis status for a given calendar year when the revenue reported on its corresponding FCC Form 499-A is such that the calculated annual contribution to the federal Universal Service Fund is less than $10,000.
+A service provider qualifies for de minimis status for a given calendar year when the revenue reported on its corresponding FCC Form 499-A is such that the calculated annual contribution to the federal Universal Service Fund is less than $10,000.

-A filer that demonstrates de minimis status is exempt from directly contributing to the Universal Service Fund for a given calendar year, but may indirectly contribute through an underlying provider.
+De minimis service providers are exempt from directly contributing to the Universal Service Fund for a given calendar year, but may indirectly contribute through an underlying provider.
 The de minimis status is applicable only to the Universal Service Fund and thus does not necessarily affect a company’s contribution obligation for Telecommunications Relay Services (TRS), Local Number Portability (LNP), North American Numbering Plan (NANP), and Interstate Telecommunications Service Provider (ITSP) regulatory fees.

-Annually, a filer should notify its underlying provider of its de minimis status for the calendar year.
-For a de minimis filer, this means that the underlying provider will consider the filer an end-user and may pass through Universal Service Fund charges the provider is required to pay on the services it provides to the filer.
-For non-de minimis filers, this notification informs the underlying providers that the filer is contributing directly to the Universal Service Fund and should not be charged by the provider for Universal Service Fund contribution obligations on the services provided to the filer.
+Annually, a service provider should notify its underlying provider of its de minimis status for the calendar year.
+For a de minimis service provider, this means that the underlying provider will consider the service provider an end-user and may pass through Universal Service Fund charges the underlying provider is required to pay on the services it provides to the service provider.
+For non-de minimis service providers, this notification informs the underlying providers that the filer is contributing directly to the Universal Service Fund and should not be charged by the underlying provider for Universal Service Fund contribution obligations on the services provided to the service provider.

 Qualifying as De Minimis